This post has been updated for 2019

 Instagram is a social media platform that has been growing exponentially since it was introduced in 2010.
 What’s unique about this application is how it has developed into a platform for users to share photos and videos with their audience.
-With over 500 million active users per month, there’s no doubt that Instagram can be a very powerful tool in your marketing arsenal.
+With over 500 million daily active users, there’s no doubt that Instagram can be a very powerful tool in your marketing arsenal.

 Before we begin, we wanted to personally share an article you might find extremely resourceful (90+ content marketing tips!).
 You can view the post here.